bitcrowd/tickety-tick/README.md

 If you just want to try out and debug the extension, go to [about:debugging#addons](//about:debugging#addons).
 Then press "Load Temporary Add-On" and select the built `manifest.json` from the `dist/firefox` extension directory.

-If you want to install the extension permanently, you have two options:
+If you want to install the extension permanently, you need to [enable unsigned add-ons](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox#w_what-are-my-options-if-i-want-to-use-an-unsigned-add-on-advanced-users).

-1. Install a self-signed add-on

-  Get a `tickety_tick-<version>.xpi` file from the [releases](https://github.com/bitcrowd/tickety-tick/releases) or sign a build yourself as per our [maintainer guide](./MAINTAINERS.md#sign-add-on-for-firefox).
-Then go to [about:addons](//about:addons), click on the small cog icon, select `Install Add-on From File…` and choose your `.xpi` file.

-2. Install an unsigned add-on

-  Enable [unsigned add-ons](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox#w_what-are-my-options-if-i-want-to-use-an-unsigned-add-on-advanced-users).
 Then go to [about:addons](//about:addons), click on the small cog icon, select `Install Add-on From File…` and choose `dist/firefox`.

 ### Opera